 Here were some activities that I suggested for the 2010 World Cup theme:

 - The Diski – Here is a dance that takes moves from football and puts them to music.
 It’s uniquely South African.
 Gather the campers and have staff lead the dance.
 It’s sort of like line dancing where everyone does the same moves together.
 There are a number of videos on YouTube that will show you demonstrations and how -tos, but I suggest starting at this site.

 - Have a Braai – Braai is African for barbecue.
 There’s even a National Braai Day in Africa.
 Read more about Braai here.

 - Trivia – Ask trivia questions about the World Cup and/or about the different nations that compete.

 - Hold a football tournament.

 - Target Practice – Set up targets and let campers try to hit them with the ball.

 - Football Variations – Instead of using a football use a beach ball or play the game with one football for every 2 players.

 Now, here are the four camp themes (taken from their newsletter) for Sugar Bay during the World Cup.
-If you have other suggestions please leave them for Terry in the comments section below.

 World Cup Backpackers Week